Kimberley Western Australia: We hiked, canoed and cruised

 While the road to the Saddleback Ridge was steep and narrow, we had a fantastic 360-degree view of the Kimberley Western Australia's sandstone escarpments.

-The drive to Saddleback Ridge lookout from El Questro Station was a thrilling adventure.
-The steep, narrow track proved challenging even for our 4WD, but the reward was well worth the effort.
-The panoramic 360-degree view of the Chamberlain River and the vast East Kimberley region was simply breathtaking.
+We drove from El Questro Station to Saddleback Ridge which was quite an adventure.
+The track was steep and narrow.
+Even for a 4WD it was challenging, but the reward was well worth the effort.
+From the ridge, we had a panoramic view of the Chamberlain River.and the vast East Kimberley region, it was breathtaking.

 Then, our next accommodation was the Home Valley Station, about 120 km from Kununurra along the famous Gibb River Road.
 To get there, we had to cross the Pentecost River, which is below the Cockburn range.
 Crossing can be extremely difficult during the wet season when the river can be up to 60 metres wide.

-After the El Questro Emma Gorge resort, our next stop was Home Valley Station.
-A 120km drive from Kununurra along the legendary Gibb River Road.
-To get there, we had to cross Pentecost River, below the imposing Cockburn Range.
-This crossing can be challenging, especially during the wet season when the river swells to widths of up to 60 meters.
+From the El Questro Emma Gorge resort we drove to the Home Valley Station where we stayed for a few days.
+On the way, we had to cross Pentecost River which is below the majestic Cockburn Range.
+This crossing can be challenging, during the wet season when the river swells to a width of up to 60 meters.

 Home Valley Station is a 249,000-ha working cattle station in the Kimberley Western Australia, resort.
 At the entrance to the Home Valley station, there are two massive Boab trees.
 There are all kinds of accommodations and numerous beautiful self-guided hiking trails.